alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

     value points to one of the delivered set of models.
 Make sure the model chosen is aligned with the `ETHOS_U55_ENABLED` setting.

-  - When using Ethos-U55 backend, the NN model is assumed to be optimized by Vela compiler.
+  - When using Ethos-U55 NPU backend, the NN model is assumed to be optimized by Vela compiler.
     However, even if not, it will fall back on the CPU and execute, if supported by TensorFlow Lite Micro.

-  - When use of Ethos-U55 is disabled, and if a Vela optimized model is provided, the application will report a failure at runtime.
+  - When use of Ethos-U55 NPU is disabled, and if a Vela optimized model is provided, the application will report a failure at runtime.

 - `USE_CASE_BUILD`: specifies the list of applications to build.
 By